papertigers/lightsandshapes/content/posts/tailscale-on-omnios.md

 root@tailnode:~# svcs # wait for everything to transition to online
 ```

-The first thing we should do in our new zone is setup an IP address on the
+The first thing we should do in our new zone is set up an IP address on the
 network and assign a default route:

 ```